shuzwang/P2_cochlea/README.md

 # P2_cochlear
-It contains the code to analyze P2 scRNA-seq and scATAC-seq data.
+It contains the analytical code to analyze P2 scRNA-seq and scATAC-seq multi-omics datasets.

 Abstract